-Determining the minimum inhibitory concentration (MIC) using a limiting dilution assay:
+Title TEXT: “Determining Minimum Inhibitory Concentration (MIC) by Limiting Dilution Growth Assay”

-To begin, resuspend the lyophilized [pronunciation] anti-microbial peptides [pronunciation] in sterile water.
-Prepare a concentrated culture of the microbe of interest.
+Prepare a solution of your experimental compound as well as a stock culture of your microbe of interest.

-Prepare a 96 well plate with a 2-fold dilution series that includes replicates.
-Start with the highest concentration in the top most row of the plate and decrease the concentration by half down the column.
+In a multi-well plate, prepare a 2-fold dilution series of your compound that includes replicates.
+The replicates control for experimental error.

-Be sure to include a blank media control and a negative growth control that lacks any anti-microbial peptides.
+Include a media only control and a negative control that lacks any compound but still contains the microbe of interest.
+This ensures that any lack of growth observed is due to the compound and no other factors.

 Add the microbe of interest to each experimental well.
-Add culture media to the blank control.
-Incubate the plate at 37 degrees Celsius with shaking.
+Incubate the plate at an appropriate condition to insure growth of your microbe of interest.

-After incubation, look at the 96 well plate under an inverted microscope and observe each well.
+After incubation, look at the plate under an inverted microscope and observe each well to check the results of the assay

 Clear wells occur where the microbe of interest did not grow.
-Cloudy wells occur where the microbes have survived.
+Cloudy wells occur where the microbes have grown.

-The microbial inhibitory concentration is the lowest concentration of an inhibitor that prevents growth of the microbe.
-To find this, locate the row in which the wells are still clear but the row underneath has cloudy wells.
+The minimum inhibitory concentration, or MIC, is the lowest concentration of an inhibitor that prevents growth of the microbe.
+To find this, locate the row in which the wells are clear but the row underneath has cloudy wells.

-In this example, we will measure the minimum inhibitory concentration of anti-microbial peptides against two fungi: Candida [pronunciation] albicans [pronunciation] and Candida neoformans [pronunciation].
+In this example, we will measure the MIC [pronounced M-I-C] of anti-microbial peptides against two fungi.

-Antifungal Assay:
+2. Title TEXT: “Measuring MIC of Anti-Microbial Peptides Against Fungal Species, Candida albicans and Candida neoformans: